TsekNet/website/blog/_posts/2020-08-28-psprofile.md

 few things.
 If you plan to follow along, be sure you have the following:

 1. Windows 10 (tested on 1903 and newer)
-1. Windows PowerShell 5.1 or newer (tested on 5.1 and 7.0), run as administrator
+1. Windows PowerShell (tested on 5.1 and 7.0), run as administrator

 ## Background